moneybutton/docs/docs/mb-signatures.md

 })
 ```

 Notice how the callback receives the data with operations applied.
+Supported data encodings are 'utf8' and 'hex'.